adriangryseska/adriangryseska.github.io/README.md

 # Welcome to my Github Project!
-Here you can see all my completed project.
+Here you can see all my completed mini project.
 ## Completed project

 #### Portfolio